fburic/candia/README.md

 A separate decoy sequence database must be provided besides the targets.

+> Expected running time: 30 min with Crux, 1 h with MS-GF+ (depends on the set number of modifications)

 Relevant pipeline config values:

 * `best_models_mzxml` - MzXML file where the spectra from the best models are concatenated